Hoot-Con

 Alison Loewen (she/her/hers)

 Alison is a Youth Services Librarian at the Mead Public Library in Sheboygan.
 For nearly 10 years, she has created programs and services that spark curiosity and connection, partnering with local organizations to support and strengthen families.
+She also was named WLA's Librarian of the Year 2025 for her work in early literacy and the Ready, Set, 4K initiative.

 Meredith Miller (she/her)

-Headshot of Meredith MillerWith BS degrees in zoology, biology, and psychology from Colorado State University, Meredith fell into librarianship backwards when she was hired to run programming at the Scandinavia Public Library in 2007.
+With BS degrees in zoology, biology, and psychology from Colorado State University, Meredith fell into librarianship backwards when she was hired to run programming at the Scandinavia Public Library in 2007.
 It was there that she finally found her ikigai, culminating in taking over as director in November 2023.
 Meredith never met a craft she didn’t like, starts more seeds than she has time to tend outside, and can’t resist the tempting rabbit hole of a deep data dive.

-Chad Glamman (he/him/his)
+Chad Glamann (he/him/his)

-Headshot of Chad GlammanChad is the Web and Marketing Coordinator at the Outagamie Waupaca Library System.
+Chad is the Web and Marketing Coordinator at the Outagamie Waupaca Library System.
 With a background in web development and graphic design, he supports library staff through web and marketing consulting.
-Chad is passionate about helping libraries share the cool things they do—from collections and programs to outreach—through effective marketing.
+Chad is passionate about helping libraries share the cool things they do.